 - Fresh lemon, garlic, and rosemary – add even more flavor. (garlic and rosemary not pictured)

-- Preheat the oven to 425° F.
+- Preheat the oven to 425ยฐF.

 - Liberally sprinkle kosher salt and pepper inside and outside of the poultry.
 I know this seems like a lot of salt, but trust me, you need it.

-- Roast the bird for about an hour to an hour and fifteen minutes.
-Once the internal temperature, as measured by a meat thermometer, has reached 160 to 162° F, remove it from the oven.
-Tent it loosely with aluminum foil and let it rest for at least 15 minutes.
-The internal temperature of the meat will continue to rise to 165° F, which is the safe temperature according to the USDA.
+- Tent it loosely with aluminum foil and let it rest for at least 15 minutes.
+The internal temperature of the meat will continue to rise to 165ยฐ F, which is the safe temperature according to the USDA.

-Advantages of cooking chicken in cast iron:
+Advantages of cooking chicken in a cast iron skillet:

 - Versatile cast iron cookware is a true workhorse in the kitchen.